Economic history of South Africa

 Prior to the arrival of the European settlers in the 17th century the economy of what was to become South Africa was dominated by subsistence agriculture and hunting.

 In the north, central and east of the country tribes of Bantu peoples occupied land on a communal basis under tribal chiefdoms.
 It was an overwhelmingly pastoral economy and wealth was measured in the number of cattle men held.
 Population growth had created a land pressure that had seen the tribes move steadily from the origins in central east Africa.

 In the southern and western parts of the country, San (Bushmen) peoples led nomadic lives based on hunting and the Khoikhoi (Hottentots) peoples led a pastoral existence.

 In the first half of the 20th century, agriculture and mining were the largest parts of the South African economy.

+The end of apartheid was followed by substantial improvements in housing, health care, and access to basic government services for the South African population.

 Early history

 The first evidence of pottery and agriculture (sheep) in South Africa can be found in the period of 350-150 BCE, while metals date back to the 52-252 CE period.
 The earliest occurrence of cattle farming was in the 5th century CE and the Iron Age reached modern-day Kwa-Zulu Natal around 700 CE.

 The Kingdom of Mapungubwe (c.11th – 13th century CE) was a medieval state in South Africa located at the confluence of the Shashe and Limpopo rivers.
 This saw the beginnings of South Africa's gold and ivory trade and the production of jewelry and art.
 The Golden Rhinoceros of Mapungubwe was discovered on a royal grave at the site of Mapungubwe Hill, and was on display at the British Museum as part of an exhibition celebrating the art of South Africa.
 Mapungubwe also saw the first development of stonemasonry in what is now South Africa.
 Glass beads and Chinese ceramics were imported.